On Deck — Stay Ready

 The Position That Demands the Most

 Catchers burn more energy per game than any other position player.
 The constant squatting and rising motion taxes the quads, hamstrings, and calves at a rate that no other position comes close to.
-Add full gear trapping heat against the body and you have a recipe for accelerated sodium loss.
+Add full gear trapping heat against the body and you have a recipe for accelerated sweat rate and sodium loss.[1]
+Sweat rates in athletes scale directly with both heat exposure and clothing insulation.[3]

 Why the Seventh Inning Is the Breaking Point